elie-6/AI-Email-Parsing-API/README.md

 This is useful as a demonstrable backend for:

-- Showing system design / API skill
+- Correct system design / API implementation
 - Running an ingestion + parsing pipeline locally
 - Prototyping a SaaS workflow: collect emails → parse → notify